 White oak trees get their name from the whitish color of the undersides of their leaves, distinguishing them from other oaks.
 They are hardy from USDA zone 3 through 9.
-They grow at a moderate rate, from 1 to 2 feet (30.5 to 61 cm.) per year, reaching between 50 and 100 feet (15 and 30.5 m.) tall and 50 to 80 feet (15 to 24.5 m.) wide at maturity.
+They grow at a moderate rate, from 1 to 2 feet (31-61 cm.) per year, reaching between 50 and 100 feet (15-30.5 m.) tall and 50 to 80 feet (15-25 m.) wide at maturity.

 The acorns are a favorite of a wide variety of native North American wildlife.
 In the fall, the leaves turn striking shades of red to deep burgundy.
 Especially on young trees, the leaves may stay in place all through the winter.

 White Oak Tree Growing Requirements